 In ADHD, depression is what happens when counterwill — the system’s primitive resistance against being controlled — falls silent.
 The system stops fighting and gives up.

 Depression is also a locally-optimal strategy — it solves the proximate problem of avoiding devastating self-knowledge, and it solves it well enough that the system never searches for a better configuration.
+The psychic economy frame adds a complementary angle: depression is what happens when the infinite demand source — the goal that pulls all production forward — disappears or disconnects.
+The production lines are intact, but there is no rocket.
+The factory idles, and the idling itself becomes the suffering.
 That is why it is so sticky.
 It is also a distinctly human phenomenon: as feline philosophy observes, an animal without self-consciousness cannot depress itself by avoiding its own self-knowledge, because it has no self-image to protect.

 The path out of depression is not cheerfulness or distraction.
 It is converting depression into mourning.